nanoframework/nanoFramework.IoT.TestStream/maintainer.md

 > [!Important]
 > Make sure on the next screen, you copy the PAT token.
 Please communicate it in a secure way to the contributor with the expiration date.

+## MAster PAT token for pipeline

+A master PAT token needs to be creacted and rotated as per policy.
+It should be added to the overall organization and named `AZURE_DEVOPS_PAT`. the scope should include:

+* Agent Pools: Read
+* Builds: Read & Execute
+* Pipeline resources: Use & Manage

 ## Setting up the TestStream pipeline in ADO

 You need to add the specific pool `TestStream` to any ADO project where you want to run the hardware tests.